yoav-klein/kubernetes/volumes/persistent-volumes/nfs/README.md

 $ kubectl apply -f nfs-pvc.yaml
 ```

-## Create the pods using the volume
+## Create the pods that use the volume
 ---

 In this example, we create a pod that updates the content of a web page, and another